Colombia Travel Questions & Answers

 How many days should I spend in Colombia?

 How many days to spend in Colombia depends on how many regions you want to explore and at what pace.
 With a week you can visit one region at a slow pace or two regions at a fast pace.
-A typical loop tour from Bogotá to Medellín, the Coffee Country and up to Cartagena and the Caribbean Coast requires a couple of weeks.
+A typical loop tour from the capital of Bogotá to Medellín, the Zona Cafetera (coffee country), and up to Cartagena and the Caribbean Coast requires a couple of weeks.

 How do I get to Colombia?

-International flights from North America touch down in Bogotá, Cartagena, Medellín and Cali.
-Bogotá is the main entry point and offers relatively low cost flights, compared to other destinations in South America.
-Carriers that serve Colombia include: Air Canada, Air France, American Airlines, Avianca, British Airways, Copa, Delta, Latam Airlines, Iberia, Jet Blue, Lufthansa and Spirit Air.
+International flights from North America touch down in Bogotá, Cartagena, Medellín, and Cali.
+Bogotá is the main entry point but you can find relatively low-cost flights to both the capital and Cartagena.
+Carriers that serve Colombia include Air Canada, Air France, American Airlines, Avianca, British Airways, Copa, Delta, LATAM, Iberia, Jet Blue, Lufthansa, and Spirit Air.

 Flying from North America to Bogotá, most flights go out of Houston (IAH), Miami (MIA), Cancún (CUN), Atlanta (ATL) or Mexico City (MEX).
 Jet Blue flights depart from Fort Lauderdale (FLL).
-For Cartagena, there are direct connections through Panama (PTY) and New York (JFK).
+For Cartagena, there are direct connections through Panama (PTY) and New York (JFK), Atlanta, Houston, Washington D.C., Orlando, Miami, and Tampa.
 Most flights to Medellín go through Miami.

 From Europe, you are most likely to transit through Barcelona (BCN), Madrid (MAD) or London (LHR).
 From Asia, you'll connect in one of the previously mentioned North America or European cities.

 You’ll find English speakers in the more touristy parts of Colombia, particularly in Cartagena.
-And if you end up on the remote island of Providencia, the islanders here speak fluent English, as the island was once an English colony.
+And if you end up on the remote islands of San Andres and Providencia, many islanders here speak fluent English, as the island was once an English colony.
 In other parts of the country you’ll find English speakers in many hotels and guesthouses and other tourist facilities, but finding one on the street is less likely.
 When taking taxis or public transportation, or navigating your way through the streets and markets, you’ll have to use a phrasebook and brush up on your Español.

 Is Colombia a safe place to travel?

-Colombia is no longer the nation of violence of drugs portrayed in 1990s Hollywood films.
+Colombia is no longer the nation of violence and drugs portrayed in 1990s Hollywood films.
 Certainly, these problems occur, but it is now only found in isolated areas where tourists are unlikely to visit.
-You are far more likely to encounter the type of crime common in other Latin American countries, but with common sense, you should be able to avoid any problems.
-Just take the usual precautions you would in other cities of the region.
-Most of all, be street savvy: don’t be fooled by distraction tricks by people trying to get into your pockets, think twice when offered a drink at a club, don’t flash around valuables, and other common-sense practices.
+You are far more likely to encounter the type of petty crime common in other Latin American countries, but with common sense, you should be able to avoid any problems.
+Just take the usual precautions you would in other cities and countries in the region.
+Most of all, be street savvy: don’t be fooled by distraction tricks by people trying to get into your pockets, think twice when offered a drink at a club, don’t flash around valuables, and practice common sense.

 What currency is used?